bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

 #### SUM
 -   `SUM(COLUMN_EXPRESSION)`

-    Compute the sum of non-null entries in the window.
+    Compute the sum over the window or `NULL` if the window is empty.

 #### AVG
 -   `AVG(COLUMN_EXPRESSION)`

-    Compute the average over the window.
+    Compute the average over the window or `NULL` if the window is empty.

 #### STDDEV
 -   `STDDEV(COLUMN_EXPRESSION)`

-    Compute the standard deviation for a sample over the window.
+    Compute the standard deviation for a sample over the window or `NULL` if the window is empty.

 #### STDDEV_POP
 -   `STDDEV_POP(COLUMN_EXPRESSION)`

-    Compute the standard deviation for a population over the window.
+    Compute the standard deviation for a population over the window or `NULL` if the window is empty.

 #### VARIANCE
 -   `VARIANCE(COLUMN_EXPRESSION)`

-    Compute the variance for a sample over the window.
+    Compute the variance for a sample over the window or `NULL` if the window is empty.

 #### VAR_POP
 -   `VAR_POP(COLUMN_EXPRESSION)`

+    Compute the variance for a population over the window or `NULL` if the window is empty.

+#### COVAR_SAMP
+-   `COVAR_SAMP(Y, X)`

+    Compute the sample covariance over the window of both inputs, or `NULL` if the window is empty.
 Compute the variance for a population over the window.

+#### COVAR_POP
+-   `COVAR_POP(Y, X)`

+    Compute the population covariance over the window of both inputs, or `NULL` if the window is empty.
+Compute the variance for a population over the window.

 #### MAX
 -   `MAX(COLUMN_EXPRESSION)`

-    Compute the maximum value over the window.
+    Compute the maximum value over the window or `NULL` if the window is empty.

 #### MIN
 -   `MIN(COLUMN_EXPRESSION)`

-    Compute the minimum value over the window.
+    Compute the minimum value over the window or `NULL` if the window is empty.

 #### COUNT

 -   `COUNT(COLUMN_EXPRESSION)`

-    Compute the number of non-NULL entries in a window, or zero if the window is empty.
+    Compute the number of non-`NULL` entries in a window, or zero if the window is empty.

 #### COUNT_IF